rossetti/KSLBook/docs/06-Chapter6.md

 time is random.

-Customers arrive to the copy center according to a Poisson process with a mean rate of 1 customer every 40 seconds.
-The number of copies requested by each customer is equally likely over the range of 10 and 50 copies.
+Customers arrive to the copy center according to a Poisson process with a mean rate of 1 customer every 40 seconds (stream 1).
+The number of copies requested by each customer is equally likely over the range of 10 and 50 copies (stream 4).
 The customer is responsible for filling out a form that indicates the number of copies to be made.
 This results in a copy job which is processed by the copying machines in the copy center.
 The copying machines work on the entire job at one time.